regularjs/regular/README.md

 __[Example2 on codepen.io](http://codepen.io/leeluolee/pen/mAKlL)__

-### Example 3: __ refactoring Note to composite with List __
+### Example 3: combine Note with NoteList

-first, we need refactor Note to make it easily integrated with NoteList.
+we need refactor Note to make it be easily integrated with NoteList.

 ```javascript
 var Note = Regular.extend({